-A court may order immobilization for up to six months for the following offenses with zero prior convictions
+A court may order immobilization under Michigan vehicle immobilization laws for up to six months for the following offenses with zero prior convictions

-A person who is only permitted to drive a motor vehicle equipped with an ignition interlock device and is convicted of any offense related to driving a vehicle that is not so equipped that vehicle must be immobilized for a period between 90 and 180 days.
-There does no have to be a conviction for driving in violation of a restricted license to immobilize when driving without the ignition interlock.
+A person who’s only permitted to drive a motor vehicle equipped with an ignition interlock device and is convicted of any offense related to driving a vehicle that’s not so equipped that vehicle must be immobilized for a period between 90 and 180 days.
+There doesn’t have to be a conviction for driving in violation of a restricted license to immobilize when driving without the ignition interlock.